 Bethany Miller, Megan Johnson, and Carly Nicodemus talk about the ups and downs of being wives of pastors.
-Visit buildmomentum.org/digital-labs to find out more…
+Visit buildmomentum.org/blog to find out more…

 Joy and Challenges of Being a Pastor’s Wife

 Megan serves alongside her husband, Adam, at Journey Church in Warrington, Pennsylvania.
 They’ve been at Journey Church for five years.
 Prior to this, Adam was a youth/young adult pastor for nine years.
 Megan’s role and ministry has changed depending on the season.
 She’s passionate about teaching.